Skip to content

 9. Setup Accounting & Administrative Processes

-It is expected to have a lot many financial transactions with customers in a nail salon business on a daily basis.
-You must fix proper accounting processes and select accounting software. a point of sale software(POS) is essential as it provides customers an easy option of paying service charges.
+It is expected to have a lot many financial transactions with customers in a nail salon business daily.
+You must fix proper accounting processes and select accounting software. point of sale software(POS) is essential as it provides customers with an easy option of paying service charges.
 Ensure proper standing order procedure for scheduling customer appointments and service follow-ups.

 10. Have a Promotional Plan to Get Clients